Materials-Consortia/OPTIMADE/optimade.rst

     The indexing is 1 based, so the lowest value an index can have is 1.

   - :field:`step`: integer.
-    If the values are regularly spaced in this dimension this value indicates the difference in index between subsequent values.
+    If the values are regularly spaced in this dimension, this value indicates the difference in index between subsequent values.
     If there is no regular spacing between the values, the value of this property MUST be :val:`null`.

   - :field:`stop`: integer.